Why PRs Matter

 If Checks Fail

 CI/CD checks run on PRs automatically.
-If they fail:- Click into the failed check in GitHub
+If they fail:- Click into the failed check

 - Review the failure reason